Skip to content

 Leonidas Koutoulas, The Rub, 2019

-The halved courtyard steps – realign the Victoria St entry with the axis, creating a procession down to the monument missing its heads.
-A sectional relationship between the two memorials on the site is exploited, exposing and condition which holds in adjacency well known representations of the future and the past of a school.
+The halved courtyard steps realign the Victoria St entry with the axis, establishing a procession leading to the monument, now missing its heads.
+This creates a sectional relationship between the two memorials on the site, revealing a condition that juxtaposes well-known representations of the school’s future and past.

-Against the red and black backdrop a robot dances on rails.
+Against this red and black backdrop, a robot dances on rails.

 Leonidas Koutoulas, The Rub, 2019